This website contains images of people who have passed away.

 Background of the Victorian Aboriginal Remembrance Service

-For the last 100 years, First Nations people have served in every Australian conflict and peace keeping mission.
+For the last 100 years, First Nations people have served in Australian conflict and peace keeping missions.
 For many years, the service and sacrifice of First Nations service men and women were not recognised or commemorated.

 In 2006, Aunty Dot and Healesville RSL Sub-branch President Sam Halim held a remembrance service to recognise First Nations service men and women.
 That same year, the Aboriginal flag was raised for the first time at the Shrine of Remembrance in Melbourne.